-I recently posted my favorite way to prepare applesauce which involves roasting the apples bringing out and enhancing the best flavor possible.
-One of my favorite recipes to use this delicious Roasted Applesauce is in this rustic applesauce cake which is delicious for breakfast, or as a mid-morning snack.
-I leave my applesauce chunky which I feel gives the cake a nice texture, but if you prefer, simply puree the applesauce until smooth.
-I prefer a cake such as this one o be finished simply with a sprinkling of powdered sugar, but it would also be wonderful lightly glazed.
-You can make a great glaze for this cake by simply mixing apple juice with powdered sugar until you get a smooth consistency and then simply drizzle this glaze over the cake.
+Many years ago, I posted my favorite way to prepare applesauce which involves roasting the apples, bringing out and enhancing the best flavor possible.
+One of my favorite recipes to use this delicious Roasted Applesauce is in this rustic applesauce cake, which is delicious for breakfast or a mid-morning snack.
+I leave my applesauce slightly chunky, which gives the cake a nice texture, but if you prefer, simply puree the applesauce until smooth.
+I like a cake such as this one to be finished simply with a sprinkling of powdered sugar, but it would also be wonderful, lightly glazed.
+You can make an excellent glaze for this cake by mixing apple juice with powdered sugar until you get a smooth consistency, and then simply drizzle this glaze over the cake.

-You can also add chopped nuts or raisins to this cake, although I was making recently for my grandchildren who prefer things plain, so I left all additional additives out for the cake shown in the photos.
-I also usually substitute some of the all-purpose flour with whole wheat pastry flour to increase the nutritional value as shown in the recipe below, but you could also simply use just all-purpose flour if you prefer.
-This cake also calls for a small amount of honey in the list of ingredients and I like to use a hearty flavored honey such as chestnut honey in my cake but any variety included simple clover honey works fine.
+You can also add chopped nuts or raisins to this cake, although I was making it recently for my grandchildren who prefer things plain, so I left all additional additives out for the cake shown in the photos.
+I also usually substitute some of the all-purpose flour with whole wheat pastry flour or white spelt flour to increase the nutritional value, as shown in the recipe below, but you could also simply use just all-purpose flour if you prefer.
+I used dark brown sugar in my version as I prefer the caramel flavor a darker sugar adds, but light brown sugar works fine.
+This cake also calls for a small amount of honey in the list of ingredients, and I like to use hearty flavored honey such as chestnut honey in my cake, but any variety included simple clover honey works fine.

 - 2 Cups All-purpose Flour